The Oberon Guitar Trio Music of Our Time

-What could be better?
-Canadian performers playing works by Canadian composers!
+Canadian performers playing works by Canadian composers.
 The Oberon Trio, based in Calgary, have recorded some great Canadian repertoire including the Alice in Wonderland work coinciding with Burton’s new direction of the film this year.

 The trio is well balanced and obviously worked on getting their sound to blend.
 This is particularly noticeable in the first movement of Alice au pays des merveilles by Claude Gagnon.
 After listening to this movement a few times, titled De l’autre cote du miroir, I’ve come to realize how nicely they paced the tempo.
 My favorite movement from the Gagnon is the spirited and witty 2nd movement Big Ben Rabbit.
 Oberon shines here with wonderful forward movement but also a sense of complete agreement on the direction of phrases and inclusion of witty musical allusions.
 The Gagnon is a great trio as it is unified in its concept and musical elements.
 Very successful.